Chatbot Companionship: A Mixed-Methods Study of Companion Chatbot Usage Patterns and Their Relationship to Loneliness in Active Users: Introduction

 \begin{itemize} \item RQ1: What motivates the use of companion chatbots, and what do people use them for? \item RQ2: What is the relationship between companion chatbot usage and loneliness, and what factors mediate or moderate this relationship? \item RQ3: Can we identify and characterize distinct user profiles based on usage patterns, loneliness levels, problematic use, and other psychological and social factors? \end{itemize}

-Our study (see \Cref{fig:teaser}) aims to provide a more nuanced understanding of the impact of companion chatbots, moving beyond binary assessments of positive or negative effects.
-By identifying the characteristics of users who experience psychosocial benefits from chatbot interactions (such as reduced loneliness, improved social skills, and better mental well-being) and those who may experience negative consequences (such as emotional dependence and social withdrawal), we hope to inform more targeted and ethical design practices.
+Our study aims to provide a more nuanced understanding of the impact of companion chatbots.
+By identifying the characteristics of users who experience psychosocial benefits from chatbot interactions (i.e., reduced loneliness and improved social skills) and those who may experience negative consequences (i.e., emotional dependence and social withdrawal), we hope to inform more targeted and ethical design practices.
 For example, more information could guide the development of customizable interfaces that emphasize features beneficial to specific user groups or implement safeguards for at-risk users.
-By examining how users' mental models and expectations of AI companions influence outcomes, we can explore strategies for fostering healthy human-AI relationships that complement rather than replace human connections.
+By examining how users' mental models and expectations of companion chatbots influence outcomes, we can explore strategies for fostering healthy human-AI relationships that complement rather than replace human connections.

-The ethical implications of widespread AI companion use are multifaceted.
-While these technologies may serve as a valuable intervention for individuals with limited access to social support, there are concerns about the long-term effects on social skills and expectations for human relationships.
-Our study aims to provide empirical grounding for these discussions, informing both design practices and policy considerations in the rapidly evolving landscape of AI-mediated social interaction.

-Through a combination of statistical analyses, including multiple regression and cluster analysis, along with qualitative assessment of user responses, we present the following contributions:

-\begin{itemize} \item A model for understanding the relationship between companion chatbot usage and loneliness, accounting for mediators such as socialization and moderators of social attraction and neuroticism. \item A typology of companion chatbot users that takes into account usage patterns, psychological characteristics, and perceived benefits or drawbacks. \item An exploration of motivations and usage characteristics of users of companion chatbots. \item Implications for creating more effective and ethically responsible AI companions that enhance well-being. \end{itemize}